Xkyliver/Watcher-Helium-Auto-Updater/README.md

 ## FAQ
 * Why don't you provide a pre-made token?: I can't it's against github's rule and github will most likely revoke access so please create your own.
 * How to run this 24/7?: Open task scheduler and create a basic task.
 Select every time I log on in triggers and choose start a program in action and select the watcher.exe
+* Also, while choosing the watcher.exe there will be an option to add start-in. here, paste the path where the watcher.exe is, not the path to exe but path to the folder where it is otherwise it will fail, as to why?
+Because watcher.exe doesn't run as admministrator and because of this, it can't create or store files in System32, to fix that we have to add this start-in and also we don't want to store files in System32 as it all will be scattered around.